ericmandel/js9/README.md

   - colormaps, scaling, pan, zoom, binning, blending, print, export ...
   - region support: create, manipulate, import, export, ...
   - drag and drop images, regions, catalogs
-  - server-side and browser-based analysis using the JS9 public API
+  - server-side and local analysis using the JS9 public API
   - control JS9 using scripts from the Linux shell or Python
   - runs on Macs, Linux, Windows, iPads, iPhones, ...
+  - as a Desktop app, in all modern browsers, mobile apps are coming ...

 How can I try it out?
 ---------------------

-Go to [JS9 web site](http://js9.si.edu) and drag a FITS file onto the JS9 display:
+Go to [JS9 web site](http://js9.si.edu) and drag a [FITS](https://fits.gsfc.nasa.gov/) data file onto the JS9 display:

     http://js9.si.edu